-- Our Chalet is located at the base of beautiful Chamonix Valley in France and has astounding views of Mt Blanc.
+- Our Chalets are located in beautiful Chamonix Valley in France and have astounding great views of Mt Blanc and surrounding mountains.
+Trips go from Saturday to Saturday.

 - Riding takes place in France, Switzerland and Italy.
 We ride in Aosta Valley, Port du Soleil, Bex Switzerland, and of course do lots of rides in Chamonix Valley.

-- We do mostly enduro style descending each day, with very little climbing on most days (Trip 3 being the exception).
+- We do mostly enduro style descending each day, with very little climbing on most days.
 We also spend a couple days in local bike parks to round things out.
+Some riders have logged more than 20k vertical in a day, and 100k vertical over the week.

-- Daily ride Transport in luxury vans with bike trailers.
+- Daily ride Transport in our luxury vans with bike trailers.
 Two separate van groups per day allow us to split riders according to ability and trail tastes.
+There are great places to eat and relax if you only want to ride part of the day some days.

-- Fruit and other ride snacks are included to keep you fueled.
+- Fruit and other ride snacks are included to keep you fueled on the rides.

 - Wine and beer are included at no extra charge with dinner.